wellthie/slate/source/includes/_companies.md

 ```powershell
 ```

-> Response looks like this:
+> Successful response looks like this:

 ```json
 {